|Oracle® Database Net Services Administrator's Guide

 cn=OracleContextdoes not have to be explicitly specified in the connect string.

-See Also:Oracle Fusion Middleware Administrator's Guide for Oracle Internet Directory for additional information about an identity management realm
+See Also:Oracle Internet Directory Administrator's Guide for additional information about an identity management realm

-There are several uses for network service aliases.
-As shown in Figure 3-9, a network service alias can be useful as a way for clients to refer to a network service name by another name.
-Another use is to have a network service alias in one Oracle Context for a database service or network service name in a different Oracle Context.
-This enables a database service or network service name to be defined once in the directory server, but referred to by clients that use other Oracle Contexts.
+There are several uses for using net service aliases.
+As shown in Figure 3-9, a net service alias can be useful as a way for clients to refer to a net service name by another name.
+Another use is to have a net service alias in one Oracle Context for a database service or net service name in a different Oracle Context.
+This enables a database service or net service name to be defined once in the directory server, but referred to by clients that use other Oracle Contexts.

 dc=us,dc=example,dc=com.
 This enables clients in both Japan and the United States to use the connect string

 @db1 as opposed to clients in the Unites States needing to specify

 Database Configuration Assistant creates database service entries during or after installation.
 You can then use Oracle Enterprise Manager or Oracle Net Manager to modify the Oracle Net attributes of the database service entries.
 You can also use these tools to create net service name and net service alias entries.